hassaanbinaslam/myblog_fastai_archived/_posts/2022-03-28-efs-s3-sync-lambda.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="About">About<a class="anchor-link" href="#About"> </a></h1><p>This post is to document all the steps required to synchronize <a href="https://aws.amazon.com/efs/">AWS EFS</a> with an <a href="https://aws.amazon.com/s3/">S3 bucket</a> using a <a href="https://aws.amazon.com/lambda/">lambda function</a>.
+<h1 id="About">About<a class="anchor-link" href="#About"> </a></h1><p>This post documents all the steps required to synchronize <a href="https://aws.amazon.com/efs/">AWS EFS</a> with an <a href="https://aws.amazon.com/s3/">S3 bucket</a> using a <a href="https://aws.amazon.com/lambda/">lambda function</a>.
 The flow of information is from S3 to EFS and not vice versa.</p>
 <p>The approach is whenever a new file is uploaded or deleted from the S3 bucket, it will create an event notification.
-This event will trigger a lambda function.
-This lambda function will have the efs file system mounted to it.
-Lambda function synchronizes the files from S3 to EFS.</p>
+This event will trigger a lambda function that has the efs file system mounted to it.
+The Lambda function will then synchronize the files from S3 to EFS.</p>
 <p><img src="/myblog/images/copied_from_nb/images/2022-03-28-efs-s3-sync-lambda/approach.png" alt="approach"></p>

 </div>